Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 Kristin could probably identify all these churches for you, but when you're checking out 20 or 30 a day, round every corner and bulging out onto every piazza, and just following along to the next one, well . . .
 I can't.

-I enjoy all the visual effects, the medieval and baroque equivalent of 3-D Hollywood movies, but normally prefer a certain simple Norman dignity over the sentimental overkill of a lot of Roman churches.
-You don't have to agree with me.
+This however is well known to be the Theatine church of Sant'Andrea della Valle.
+We enjoy all the visual effects, the medieval and baroque equivalent of 3-D Hollywood movies, but sometimes prefer a certain simple Norman dignity.

-This one, for example -- awe-inspiring in its own way (which was the point of it all), but when you're done admiring it, you may step back for a moment and wonder how many people could have been fed instead.
-Probably, whilst starving, they were all just very glad to be able to participate in something so much gildier than their own miserable lives.
-It's that kind of religion.
+This one, for example -- awe-inspiring in its own way (which was surely the point), but when you're done admiring it, you may step back for a moment and wonder how many people could have been fed instead.
+Probably they were all just very glad to be able to participate in something so much gildier than their own miserable lives.

 ANOTHER Sacred Bambino.
 Send him a prayer letter.
 Or her!